 What do I do if my SIN is lost or stolen?

-Report this to the local Service Canada Centre as soon as possible.
+Report this to your local Service Canada Centre as soon as possible.

 In addition, Service Canada recommends that you: